4W4I5/Semester-8-Notes/Entre/Sessional 2 Prep/Sessional 2 Prep Notes.md

 	- Means of delivering value to customers.
 		- Phases: Awareness, Evaluation, Purchase, Delivery, After-sales
 		- Key questions: Through which channels do customers want to be reached?
 Which work best?
-- ### 4.
-Customer Relationships
-	- Describes the type of relationships with customer segments.
-		- Types: Personal assistance, self-service, automated services, communities, co-creation
-		- Key questions: What relationships are expected?
-How are they integrated with the rest of our model?
 - ### 5.
 Revenue Streams
 	- Cash generated from each customer segment.
 		- Types: Asset sales, usage fees, subscription fees, lending/renting/leasing, licensing, brokerage fees, advertising